Andrea Danti - Fotolia

 Administrators and users are, at best, lax in the area of file access control.
 Generally, the tendency is to leave access on all the time.
 Here again, for better protection against ransomware, we could use tools that identify the vulnerability points and either recommend action to add controls or provide automated access constraints.
 This is a question that could reach into an operating system's design, compilers and apps.

 The impact of ransomware can be contained.
-With attacks becoming bolder and more sophisticated, it is crucial for good governance that we pay attention to the issue with a sense of real urgency and develop an organization-wide response to the risk.
+With attacks becoming bolder and more sophisticated, it is crucial for good governance that we pay attention to the issue with a sense of real urgency and develop an organization-wide response to the risk that includes endpoint backup software.

 See how organizations have recovered from ransomware